bluestatedigital/SocialEEsta/README.markdown

 - size  :  'small', 'medium', 'standard', or 'tall  :  Default value: 'medium'.
 - annotation  :  'none', 'bubble', or 'inline'  :  Default value: bubble.
 - width  :  a value in pixels (e.g. '250')  :  Applied only to buttons where annotation="inline".
 Do not include 'px'.
+- action : 'share'  :  Use G+ 'share' button instead of +1.
+No param needed for the +1 button.
 - callback  :  If specified, this function is called after the user clicks the +1 button.

 Refer to the [Google +1 button docs](https://developers.google.com/+/plugins/+1button/) for additional details.